ankitects/anki-manual/src/editing.md

 chemical compounds like H<sub>2</sub>O or simple mathematical equations like x<sup>2</sup>.

-The Fx button clears any formatting in the currently selected text — including the colour of the text,  whether the selected text is bold, etc.
+The rubber eraser button clears any formatting in the currently selected text — including the colour of the text,  whether the selected text is bold, etc.

+Next three buttons allow creating lists, text alignment and text indent.

 The next two buttons allow you to change text colour.